 The Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
-In particular, it includes:
+It includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - During the Trust's Finance and Risk Management meetings, Trustees review reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.
+- Comprehensive budgeting and monitoring systems with an annual budget and monthly management accounts and half termly financial reports which are reviewed and agreed by the Board of Trustees. - During the Trust's Finance and Risk Management meetings, Trustees review reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - Use of benchmarking data via DfE and ESFA updates and portals to assess performance. - Clearly defined purchasing (asset purchase or capital investment) guidelines. - Delegation of authority and segregation of duties. - Identification and management of risks.